-Do not even consider a PM software that does not include time tracking features; you’ll be doing yourself, your organization, and team members no good.
+Do not even consider PM software that does not include time-tracking features; you’ll be doing yourself, your organization, and your team members no good.
 Timesheets and time tracking will help you to monitor and record the amount of time that employees have spent at work, on a particular job, project, or working for a specific client.

 Having some customizable features always proves to be useful.
 The best project management software solution can easily be configured to meet your organization’s needs.
 So you must look out for the level of customization that software offers.

 Ben Travis, Product Manager from HR Chief, straight out mentioned that, “when choosing a work management solution, I looked for one that allowed for role customization so all parties would have what they need.”

 Versatility is a highly important factor to consider since a large number of professionals today are working since working styles are expected to change over time.

 The software should allow you to access project details from any location, from any connected devices like a PC, laptop, or mobile phone.
 You can add personalized workspaces for your projects to keep track of task progress.
 You can instantly toggle between board view and list view to get insight into your task lineup.

 9. Is it reasonably priced?

 This one’s probably the most important factor even though it is placed at the bottom of this article.
 If you are managing a small business with limited resources then the price factor is quite crucial.
 There are a lot of differently priced software solutions available today and some of them can be expensive for you to afford.